Virtual Router Redundancy Protocol

 Each participating router is configured with a priority value, higher values indicates a higher priority.
 This priority dictates which of the routers will be selected as the master router.
 Further, the routers also have a preempt option, which when enabled will allow a higher-priority backup router force an election.
 This will result in it taking over as master router, even when another physical router already is master.

 In order to handle specific use cases - for instance, when running VRRP over link layer redundancy protocols, or link aggregates - there is an optional startup delay option available, which introduces a configurable delay to the startup of all VRRP instances on the device.
+Note that using this option together with the preempt option may lead to unexpected behaviour, and should be avoided if possible.
+Specifically, when using both options, if a device receives VRRP advertisements during its startup delay period, it may not become master after the delay expires, even if it has the highest priority and preempt is enabled.

 There are two mutually incompatible versions of VRRP in common use, version 2 and version 3.
 Version 3 supports additional features such as sub-second precision for the advertisement interval (and thus failover time) and IPv6 support.